-Honeyberry is just one of the many names for the berry food from a non-climbing species of honeysuckle Lonicera caerula.
-Besides the native Japanese name for it (haskap) and blue honeysuckle, it is also called swamp fly honeysuckle, fly honeysuckle, sweet berry honeysuckle, or blue-berried honeysuckle.
+Honeyberry is just one of the many names for the berry food from a non-climbing species of honeysuckle, Lonicera caerula.
+Besides the native Japanese name (haskap) and blue honeysuckle, it is also called swamp fly honeysuckle, fly honeysuckle, sweet berry honeysuckle, or blue-berried honeysuckle.

 Healing and health benefits of honeyberry

-Much like other antioxidant-loaded dark berries (such as blackberries, raspberries, blueberries, and more), honeyberry contains a lot of anthocyanins, a type of antioxidant.
+Much like other antioxidant-loaded dark berries (such as blackberries, raspberries, blueberries, and more), honeyberry contains many anthocyanins, a type of antioxidant.
 Anthocyanin is also responsible for the dark pigments of blue and purple you also see in these foods!

 It’s shown that honeyberry contains 3 times more of this antioxidant than blueberries, an incredible amount!
 (Of note, honeyberry is a relative of blueberries).
 Antioxidants help naturally keep down inflammation and free radicals, which increase in the body due to disease, poor diet, or age.
 Research shows that honeyberry’s antioxidants seem to support heart health, circulation, neuroprotection, nervous system benefits, and even boost athletic performance!
 It may also reduce the risk of cancer, owing to its free radical prevention.